 Worse, half of them said they had their partner’s login information, even if the spouse wasn’t aware.
 Eight percent had secret social media accounts.
 And 25% of those surveyed said they had at least one argument a week about social media.

 The statistics may not hold up with US couples, but social media does provide new ways for partners to hide, and accidentally reveal, problem behaviors.
 Even social media addiction can be a stressor in a marriage.
 If you feel that your partner is hiding something on social media, or ignores you in favor of online interactions, seek help.
-Call Elise Buie Family Law Group, PLLC for a free consultation.
+Call Elise Buie Family Law Group, PLLC for a consultation.